learn-co-curriculum/phase-3-mock-code-challenge-freebie-tracker/README.md

 #### Dev

 - `Dev#freebies`
-  - should return a collection of all the freebies that the Dev has collected
+  - returns a collection of all the freebies that the Dev has collected
 - `Dev#companies`
-  - should return a collection of all the companies that the Dev has collected freebies from
+  - returns a collection of all the companies that the Dev has collected freebies from

 Use `rake console` and check that these methods work before proceeding.
 For